Xenomorph Types: Alien Lifecycle And All Variants

-Here is an overview of all Xenomorph types from the Alien movies, including the facehugger, chestburster, warrior, and queen Xenomorph variants.
+Here is an overview of all Xenomorph types from the Alien movies, including the facehugger, chestburster, warrior, and Queen Xenomorph variants.
 The Xenomorph appearances and behavior vary based on the type of the host but also in the placement of the creatures in the Alien lifecycle.
-As a bonus, some better-known Xenomorph types from the games and comic books are included which often show up in a Xenomorph types chart or Xenomorph wiki.
+As a bonus, some better-known types from the games and comic books are included which often show up in a Xenomorph types chart or Xenomorph wiki.
 Overall, there are about a dozen different Xenomorphs from the movies and more than fifty from the expanded universe.

-The egg (also known as the Ovomorph) is where the Xenomorph life begins.
+The egg (also known as the Ovomorph) is where the Xenomorph evolution begins.
 Featured in all Alien movies (except Prometheus) this leathery orb will cause big trouble if you get too close.
 Supposedly, it detects movement, vibrations in the ground and even your scent to activate the facehugger inside.
 Eggs can survive for thousands of years and probably bleed acid if hurt.
 They come in different sizes and the Aliens can use them as traps in chokepoints.

 The next stage in the Xenomorph lifecycle, this crab-like creature will latch on to the nearest host.
 It doesn't matter if it's a human, an animal, a Predator or even an Space Jockey.
 It will wrap its fingers around the victim's face and tail around the neck.
 Facehuggers are almost impossible to remove and will kill the victim in the process.
 It will come off and die after successfully implanting the embryo.

 This special facehugger is bigger than the regular one and contains a queen embryo.
 The queen embryo takes a longer time to hatch than a regular one.
 In addition, the royal facehugger (also known as a Super Facehugger) can contain a Xenomorph warrior embryo designated to protect the Queen.
 It also has a flipper-like legs and darker skin giving it an aquatic presence.

 The chestburster is an infant Xenomorph who is freshly born from a host by biting through the ribcage.
 It has a small size, no limbs (or very short limbs) and light skin.
 In a few hours, it will shed its skin and grow rapidly.
 It is still very aggressive and can attack if provoked.
 Otherwise, it will try to hide until fully grown.

 This is probably the most common Xenomorph type and it is "produced" in large numbers.
-The warriors can have slightly different appearances, like a domed or ridged head.
+The warriors can have slightly different appearances, but tend to have ridged heads.
 Lone warriors usually resort to using stealth, but they will attack en masse when there are sufficient numbers available.
 They use their inner mouths, claws and tail to attack.
 Often they choose to capture instead of killing their victims to enlarge the numbers of the Alien hive.

 The queen is one of the biggest Xenomorph types and the leader of the hive.
 She has higher intelligence than other members of the hive, although her main purpose is to produce eggs.
 She does that through her ovipositor.
 When in need, she will detach from the egg sack and fight for the survival of the hive.
 Being a female Xenomorph, she has a strong maternal instinct and will do anything to protect her eggs and chestbursters.